 St Joseph’s endeavours to meet the special needs of all children in our setting.
-The school currently supports children with a range of special educational needs including autism, speech and language delay, global delay and physical difficulties such as hypermobility.
+The school currently supports children with a range of special educational needs including autism, speech and language disorder, global delay and physical difficulties such as hypermobility.

 “Who is involved?”

 All members of the school community are involved in the education and development of our pupils with special educational needs.
-When necessary, whilst working in partnership with the parents, the school may request outside support from external agencies to help guide the care that we can provide.
+When necessary, whilst working in partnership with the parents, the school may request outside support from external agencies to help guide the care and support that we can provide.

 “Where can I find out about what is available locally for me, my family or my child?”

 Southwark LA have a website called the Local Offer which runs in tandem with St Joseph’s School Offer.
 This can be found by clicking on the following link: http://localoffer.southwark.gov.uk/

 If you have any questions regarding the School or Local Offer then please do not hesitate to contact the school SENDCO who is Miss Sophie Fisher.

 “How do I know if this school is right for my child?”

 By utilising the information available via the Local Offer and each individual’s School Offer you should be able to make an informed choice as to whether this school is suitable for your child.
 If you require any further clarification regarding the information detailed in these documents then please contact the school SENDCO Miss Sophie Fisher.